A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Consumers are routinely told to keep our Social Security numbers private, but there are legitimate reasons why the health insurance exchange/Marketplace (HealthCare.gov or a state-run exchange) needs your SSN.

-If you fail to provide your SSN, it can trigger a data matching issue (DMI), which means the Marketplace will reach out to you to get more information.
+If you fail to provide your SSN when you're applying for Marketplace coverage, it can trigger a data matching issue (DMI).7 If that happens, the Marketplace will reach out to you to get more information.
 It’s also important to keep in mind that the names you provide to the Marketplace should match the names on file with the Social Security Administration.
 If they aren’t the same, that could result in a DMI, even though you provided the correct SSN.
 So if you’ve changed your name recently, you’ll want to make sure you’ve updated the records on file with the Social Security Administration.

 Should I give my SSN to my insurance broker?